Free SEO Analysis

 Produce the content as if the money or traffic weren’t the intended outcome, and focus on engaging your readers.
 Share your posts regularly and participate in the conversations.
 If you want to speed things up, use any of the paid ad tools on social media platforms to reach your target audience faster.

-If you are not sure how to find out more things about your audience and you are on a budget, head to the Adwords Display Planner.
+If you are not sure how to find out more things about your audience and you are on a budget, head to the Google Ads Display Planner.
 Select “Search for new targeting ideas using a phrase, website or category” and enter what your customers are interested in.
 Following the example from this article, here is how it would look.

 These SEO methods will help you increase the traffic on your small website and use this potential to reach bigger goals.
 In the end, I will have to repeat myself, SEO is an ongoing effort.
-In order to leverage your online presence, you have to always keep up with the latest SEO trends and do your best to have a completely optimized website at all times.
+In order to leverage your online presence, you have to always keep up with the latest SEO trends and do your best to have a completely optimised website at all times.
 Fortunately, your website is small, so you can learn and improve it as you go.